 Homebuyer assistance may be used for down payment assistance and/or principal mortgage reduction via Secondary Mortgage.
-Borrower's income cannot exceed eighty percent (80%) of the area median income adjusted by family size as published annually for Greenville.
-Maximum loan amounts of up to \$20,000 (twenty percent (20%) of sales price of home with cap of \$20,000).
-Loans will be amortized over a fifteen-year (15) period at zero percent (0%) interest.
+Borrower's income cannot exceed 80% of the area median income adjusted by family size as published annually for Greenville.
+Maximum loan amounts of up to \$20,000 (20% of sales price of home with cap of \$20,000).
+Loans will be amortized over a fifteen-year (15) period at 0% interest.
 If the property is disposed voluntary, involuntary or is in default, the percentage for repayment is based on the actual year.

-Assistance provided to non-profit agencies through the CDBG Program will be secured with a sub-recipient agreement/contract.
+Assistance provided to nonprofit agencies through the CDBG Program will be secured with a sub-recipient agreement/contract.
 Should the agency fail to comply with program rules, the assistance will be recaptured.

-Recaptured HOME funds by Community Housing Development Organizations (CHDO), on behalf of City of Greenville, are not considered to be CHDO proceeds but shall be used by the CHDO's to provide affordable housing for City of Greenville residents.
+Recaptured HOME funds by Community Housing Development Organizations (CHDO), n behalf of City of Greenville, are not considered to be CHDO proceeds but shall be used by the CHDO's to provide affordable housing for City of Greenville residents.